 Living sustainably is living the way God intended.
-It takes grace.
+It takes persistence and grace.

 Sustainable living is a good thing.
 You already knew we wholeheartedly believe that.